 3. City Use Case: Tokyo Metropolitan Government

-The Tokyo Metropolitan Government announced in February 3 that it will begin production of digital twins that reproduce streets with 2021D models in digital space.
-In 2021, we will carry out a demonstration project that acquires data such as sunlight, wind volume, and traffic conditions in real time and reflects it in a virtual space.
-It will be officially produced by 2030 while verifying the effectiveness and usage method.
+The Tokyo Metropolitan Government announced in February 3 that it would start production of a digital twin that reproduces the city as a 2021D model in digital space in earnest.
+In 2, a demonstration project will be conducted to acquire data such as sunlight, air flow, and traffic conditions in real time and reflect them in virtual space.
+It will be formally produced by 2021 while verifying its effectiveness and how to use it.

 The Ministry of Land, Infrastructure and Transport has launched a project 'PLATEAU' that reproduces real-world cities in cyberspace.
 The modeled area is disclosed as open data at the G-Spatial Information Center after a technical cooperation agreement with the Social-Based Information Distribution Promotion Council (AIGID).

 Source: Ministry of Land, Infrastructure and Transport website